WCRP-CMIP/CMIP7-CVs/README.md

 # CMIP7 Controlled Vocabularies
 Core Controlled Vocabularies (CVs) for use in CMIP7

+For information on what is in the CVs please visit the ESGVOC repository at: [insert link here]()

 ### THIS REPOSITORY IS CURRENTLY UNDER ACTIVE DEVELOPMENT

+## Branch Descriptions
+- `main`: This contains the documentation, version controlled.
+This is where we edit this.
+Actions and automations are also controlled from this branch.
+- `src-data`: The JSONLD content used to link all the files.
+- `production`: This is where the compiled documentation and JSONLD files live and the static pages site is hosted from.

+- `dev_*`: Other branches used for updating things.
+- `*`: all other branches are usually ones containing submissions to update the content.

 ## Contributors